Menu

 Prepare Documents

-Gather your passport, degree certificate (Category B/C), income proof (Category A), CV, and completed ID(E)1040 form.
+Gather your passport, degree certificate (Category B/C), income proof (Category A), CV, and a recent passport-sized photograph.
 Ensure all documents are in English or Chinese, or have certified translations.
-Applications using digital degree verification through approved third-party organisations may benefit from faster processing.
+Applications are submitted online via the Immigration Department e-Visa portal; the reference document is the Guidebook for TTPS, ID(E)1026.

 1-2 weeks